Praise-Atadja/alu-system_engineering-devops/README.md

-What is a server
+What is the main role of a web server

-Where servers usually live

-What is SSH
+What is a child process

-How to create an SSH RSA key pair

-How to connect to a remote host using an SSH RSA key pair

-The advantage of using #!/usr/bin/env bash instead of /bin/bash
+Why web servers usually have a parent process and child processes What are the main HTTP requests